core-wg/senml-spec/draft-ietf-core-senml.md

 TLS that can provide integrity, confidentiality, and authentication information about the source of the data.

+The name fields need to uniquely identify the sources or destinations of the values in a SenML Pack.
+However, long-term stable unique identifiers are problematic for privacy reasons and should be used with care or avoided as described in {{RFC7721}}.

 # Acknowledgement

-We would like to thank Alexander Pelov, Andrew McClure, Andrew Mcgregor, Bjoern Hoehrmann, Christian Amsuess, Christian Groves, Daniel Peintner, Jan-Piet Mens, Joe Hildebrand, John Klensin, Karl Palsson, Lennart Duhrsen, Lisa Dusseault, Lyndsay Campbell, Martin Thomson, Michael Koster, Peter Saint-Andre, and Stephen Farrell, for their review comments.
+We would like to thank Alexander Pelov, Andrew McClure, Andrew Mcgregor, Bjoern Hoehrmann, Christian Amsuess, Christian Groves, Daniel Peintner, Jan-Piet Mens, Jim Schaad, Joe Hildebrand, John Klensin, Karl Palsson, Lennart Duhrsen, Lisa Dusseault, Lyndsay Campbell, Martin Thomson, Michael Koster, Peter Saint-Andre, and Stephen Farrell, for their review comments.

 --- back